juxor/afaq/markdown/secI4.md

 individual development.
-This follows Proudhon's suggestion made during the 1848 revolution that we should _"[o]rganise association, and by the same token, every workshop becoming a school, every worker becomes a master, every student an apprentice."_ [**No Gods, No Masters**, vol. 1, pp. 62-3] This means that in a free society _"Workers' associations have a very important role to play . . .
-Linked to the system of public education, they will become both centres of production and centres and for education . . .
+This follows Proudhon's suggestion made during the 1848 revolution that we should _"[o]rganise association, and by the same token, every workshop becoming a school, every worker becomes a master, every student an apprentice."_ [**Property is Theft!**, p.
+378] This means that in a free society _"Workers' associations have a very important role to play . . .
+Linked to the system of public education, they will become both centres of production and centres for education . . .
 The working masses will be in daily contact with the youthful army of agricultural and industrial workers.
 Labour and study, which have for so long and so foolishly been kept apart, will finally emerge side by side in their natural state of union.
 Instead of being confined to narrow, specialised fields, vocational education will include a variety of different types of work which, taken as a whole, will insure that each student becomes an all-round worker."_ [Proudhon, **Selected Writings of Pierre-Joseph Proudhon**, p.
 87]

 This would allow work to become part of a wider community, drawing in people from different areas to share their knowledge and learn new insights and